- Both Empire Life and Canada Life offer term life insurance with strong renewability and conversion features

 Choosing between Empire Life and Canada Life ultimately comes down to how you want your insurance to function over time.

-Best overall: Canada Life
+Best overall: Empire Life

 Best for flexibility and long-term adaptability: Canada Life